z4yx/blockly-mbed/README.md

 use node_compressed_generator.js to build "node_compressed_generator.js" from generator/*

-index.html is the release version of mbed-blockly.
+"release" folder is the release version of mbed-blockly.

 ## Version